GoogleCloudPlatform/python-docs-samples/AUTHORING_GUIDE.md

 ### Running tests with Docker

-If you have Docker installed, you can use `scripts/run_tests_local.sh` helper script to run the tests.
-For example, let's say you want to modify code in `cdn` directory, then you can do:
+If you have [Docker](https://www.docker.com) installed and runnable by the local user, you can use `scripts/run_tests_local.sh` helper script to run the tests.
+For example, let's say you want to modify the code in `cdn` directory, then you can do:

 ```sh
 $ cd cdn